Easing a Child's Pain with the Sound of Music

 Joining Children's in 1998, Collier first discovered the benefits of music therapy while volunteering at a nursing home in high school, where she used the piano to bring out the personality of residents.

-Serving first as a music therapist in the Comprehensive Inpatient Rehabilitation Unit (CIRU) at Children's, Collier saw a need for a music therapy program at the Aflac Cancer Center for children battling cancer or a blood disorder.
+Serving first as a music therapist in the Inpatient Rehabilitation Program at Children's, Collier saw a need for a music therapy program at the Aflac Cancer Center for children battling cancer or a blood disorder.